 Lebanese meat pies are ready to eat after following some basic steps.

-This healthy chickpea shawarma is plant-based, vegan, and gluten-free, so it is a fantastic dish for people on a diet or who want to keep fit.
+This healthy chickpea shawarma is a plant-based, vegan, and gluten-free starter dish, so it is a fantastic choice for people on a diet or who want to keep fit.
 Chickpea shawarma is loaded with roasted crunchy chickpea, fluffy quinoa, and nutritious veggies.

 Shawarma originates in Turkey and is also a classic Arab dish cooked with meat on a spit and slow-roasted and often served with tomato, red onion, and various sauces.